-– PROHIBITION TO EAT PART CUT FROM A LIVING CREATURE
+– PROHIBITION OF EATING ANYTHING CUT FROM A LIVING CREATURE

 G-d created living creatures in the world, and we must respect their existence.

-As opposed to the flora, which is renewed continuously, harm to animals is irreversible.
+As opposed to flora, which is renewed continuously, harm to animals is irreversible.

-Although the Torah is not negating the eating of meat, it sets strict limits to the ability of a person to use animals for his needs.
+Although the Torah does not prohibit the eating of meat, it sets strict limits on what a person can do when using animals for his needs.

-The practical meaning of this commandment is prohibition to eat a limb or tear out a limb taken from an animal while is its still alive
+One practical meaning of this commandment is a prohibition to eat a limb or part or tear out a limb or any part taken from an animal while is its still alive.